Visit by MEP Alice Bah Kuhnke

 The strategy will have a major impact on the textiles sector as it will help the EU move towards a climate-neutral circular economy with more sustainable and energy-efficient products that can be reused, repaired and recycled.
 During her visit, she highlighted the important role of fashion students in driving change in the industry.

--Sustainability is an integral part of the fashion programme and graduates have long helped to drive change in the industry.
-One example is the fashion label Rave Review, founded by two Beckmans alumni, whose innovative concept has put remake and upcycling on the international fashion scene.
-Another example that drives change is working with different business models.
-For example, former Beckmans student Jade Cropper, who works exclusively with fabric scraps, recycled materials and with a strong focus on different design solutions, only sells a very limited number of each garment, says Pär Engsheden, designer and programme manager.
+-Sustainability is a natural part of the fashion program and graduates have long contributed to driving change in the industry.
+One example is the fashion brand Rave Review, founded by two Beckmans alumni, whose innovative concept has put remake and upcycling on the international fashion scene.
+Another example that is driving change is working with different business models.
+For example, former Beckmans student Jade Cropper, who works exclusively with fabric remnants, recycled materials and with a lot of focus on different design solutions, sells only a very limited number of each garment, says Pär Engsheden, designer and program manager.

 Sustainability course | zerowaste & digital and analogue technologies